InternationalFilmProduction

 Overview

-You will enhance your filmmaking skills while developing a range of core skills and expertise in business and production management.
-These include storytelling, lighting and production design, directing and post-production, pitching, budgeting and management.
+On our International Film Production MA/PG Dip/PG Cert, you will enhance your filmmaking skills, such as storytelling, lighting, production design and directing, while developing a range of core skills and expertise in business and production management, such as post-production, pitching, budgeting and management.

 Key features